csswizardry/csswizardry.github.com/_posts/2016-02-21-managing-typography-on-large-apps.md

 It’s now my opinion that headings should be a purely semantic decision, and have no stylistic information applied to them at all.
-Complete decoupling of the semantic and the stylistic—your level of heading should have no influence on how that heading looks.
+Complete decoupling of the semantic and the stylistic — your level of heading should have no influence on how that heading looks.

 ## Proposal